manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 The path taken to access the service (the initial contact with the website or service) should be as efficient and as simple as possible (time required to complete an action displayed, reducing too much choice, ensuring visitors know what's required at the start of a complex set of steps, etc).

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Patterns For Efficiency

 Make your user-journey (when browsing an accessed website or service) as smooth as possible.
 User-research is key, as is building on established design patterns that people already understand.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Distraction-Free Design

 Visitors can complete tasks without distractions or non-essential features getting in the way.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Eliminate The Non-Essential